Terex (TEX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Terex’s ROIC has increased significantly.
-This is a good sign, and we hope the company can keep improving.
+On average, Terex’s ROIC decreased by 2.3 percentage points annually over the last few years.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-We were impressed by how significantly Terex blew past analysts’ EBITDA expectations this quarter.
-We were also glad its full-year EBITDA guidance trumped Wall Street’s estimates.
-On the other hand, its revenue fell slightly short of Wall Street’s estimates.
-Overall, this print was mixed but still had some key positives.
-The stock traded up 5.8% to $38.45 immediately after reporting.
+It was good to see Terex beat analysts’ EPS expectations this quarter.
+We were also glad its EBITDA outperformed Wall Street’s estimates.
+On the other hand, its full-year EBITDA guidance missed and its revenue fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 4.4% to $53.49 immediately after reporting.

 13. Is Now The Time To Buy Terex?

 Terex’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was uninspiring over the last five years.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its cash profitability fell over the last five years.
-On top of that, its organic revenue growth has disappointed.
+Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its organic revenue declined.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its cash profitability fell over the last five years.

-Terex’s P/E ratio based on the next 12 months is 9.4x.
+Terex’s P/E ratio based on the next 12 months is 8.6x.
 While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
-We're pretty confident there are superior stocks to buy right now.
+We're fairly confident there are better investments elsewhere.